GenaGrig/guess-the-number-game/README.md

     - Largest function has 28 statements in it, while the median is 2.

     - The most complex function has a cyclomatic complexity value of 7 while the median is 1.

+## Testing user stories

+* As a first time visitor, I want easily understand the main purpose of the website.
+    - The big heading "Guess the number!" and button below it "How to play?" indicates clearly that this website is created for game with its own rules.
+Background in form of different numbers make association with numbers game stronger.
+* As a first time visitor, I want to be able to find the rules of the game quickly after opening the page.
+    - There are duplicates of game rules on a website.
+Firstly, player can push the "How to play?" button below the heading to open a modal window with game rules.
+Secondary, there is duplicated game rules below the button in the middle of a page that can be as a reminder and a hint before choosing game difficulty.
+* As a first time visitor, I want to be able to select different difficulty levels for the game and understand what is the difference between them.
+    - There are four levels of difficulty in the game - Easy, Medium, Hard and Hardest.
+To make it easier for player, each difficulty level button has its own color, based on a color code that is mostly used in many other games, regarding difficulty levels choice.
+Difficulty is based on the range of numbers and number of attempts.
+The higher the difficulty, the greater is range and the fewer attempts.
+* As a first time user, I want to be able to easily navigate through the website.
+    - Website is easy to navigate as there are only several buttons on a welcome page (levels of difficulty) and a number input and submit button on a game page.
+When the game is over, "NEW GAME" button appears and redirect player to welcome page for new game choice.
+* As a first time visitor, I want to enjoy design and staying on a website, because I want to spend some amount of time playing the game without distraction.
+    - For this game a mild blue and white color scheme were chosen.
+That keeps eyes not to get tired fast from the game and does not distract from the game.
+It allows player to spend available time playing the game, without the wish to close it, because of unappropriate colors.
+* As a first time visitor, I want to get feedback on my actions in game.
+    - On the welcome page there are "How to play?" button which opens a modal window with rules, that can be closed by clicking the big "X" in the top right corner or clicking on any other space outside the modal window.
+    - Game can not be started without clicking on difficulty level, so to start the game, player needs to click on any difficulty level player wants.
+    - After difficulty button is clicked, player lands on a game screen with input field and "Check your answer" button.
+Above it player can see chosen difficulty and range of numbers, from which computer chose a random number to guess.
+    - On the default game page if input field is empty and player pushes the "Check your answer button", error message "Please enter a valid number!" will appear below and nothing will happen until player will enter some number and pushes the submit button.
+    - During the game, player will see previous guesses, how many attempts are left and if the last guess number was higer or lower as the number chosen by computer.
+    - When the game is over after a win, player will see a green congratulations message and the button "NEW GAME" will apear to let the player to start a new game.
+    - When the game is over after a loss, that happens if there are no guess attempts left, player will see a message with a correct number and the button "NEW GAME" will appear to let the player to start a new game.

 # Deployment